ystepane/mock/README.md

 - when the input button is clicked, history appears with the appropriate message.

-`input`
+`commandString`

-- when the user keypresses, the string appears in the Input value
+- when the user keypresses, the string appears in the commandtring value
 - after the user clicks submit, the Input value is reset to an empty string

 `Response messages`